FelipSamitier/Project1-My_Blackjack/README.md

 	- Other folder that contains the workflow

+	- One folder for the images

     - And two files (ignoreme and readme)